Why the Agent Made that Decision: Contrastive Explanation Learning for Reinforcement Learning: VisionMask

 \subsection{Architecture}

-As shown in Fig. \ref{fig:archi}, the expert dataset $\mathcal{D}_E$ is collected using the expert policy $\pi_E$.
-From this dataset $\mathcal{D}_E$, state-action pairs $(s_i, a_i)$ are sampled.
-Subsequently, the explainer $f_\theta$ takes the state $s_i$ as input and produces a set of action-wise masks $M = \{m_0, m_1, ...., m_{K-1}\}$, where $K$ denotes the number of candidate actions and $m_i\in{[0,1]^{W\times{H}}}$.
-A mask value $m_i[x,y]$ near 1 indicates that the pixel $(x,y)$ has significant contributions to the corresponding action $i$, whereas a value near 0 denotes irrelavance.
-This process shares similarities with image segmentation, where each pixel is attributed to an object or background.
-Hence, we structure the explainer $f_\theta$ akin to the widely used image segmentation model, DeepLabV3 \citep{chen2017rethinking}, but retrain it with the expert demonstrations $\pi_E$.
-To make sure that the output masks are bounded to the range $[0, 1]$, a sigmoid function is applied at the output of $f_\theta$ .
+As shown in Figure~\ref{fig:archi}, we first collect the expert dataset $\mathcal{D}_E$ using the expert policy $\pi_E$.
+From this dataset $\mathcal{D}_E$, state-action pairs $(s_i, a_i)$ are sampled and fed to VisionMas $f_\theta$ to generate the set of saliency maps $M$.

+Generating the saliency map from given visual input is a dense prediction task that shares similarities with image segmentation, where each pixel is assigned a value to indicate whether it belongs to an object or background.
+Hence, we structure the explainer $f_\theta$ akin to the widely used image segmentation model, DeepLabv3 \cite{deeplabv3}, however, retrain it using self-supervised contrastive learning.
+To make sure that the output saliency value are bounded to the range $[0, 1]$, a sigmoid function is applied at the output of $f_\theta$.
+For each $m_i \in M$, we also calculate a complement map $\Tilde{m}_i = \mathbf{1} - m_i$ highlighting the irrelevant regions for the action $i$.
+Then the masks $m_i$ and $\Tilde{m}_i$ are overlaid onto the original state $s$ to generate two masked states $s_i$ and $\Tilde{s}_i$ using the following overlay function:
-Following \citep{stalder2022you}, we partition the masks in $M$ into two sets: the active set and the inactive set.
-Unlike \citep{stalder2022you}, our active set has only one mask, $m_a$ where $a$ is the action selected by expert policy $\pi_E$ \.
-All the other masks, $m_i$, where $i\neq{a}$, belong to the inactive set.
-Each mask $m_i$ contains the attributions for the current agent state that explain the corresponding action $i$.
-The explainer will be trained to produce masks for pixels that contribute the most to the policy's action selection.

-We aggregate the masks in the inactive set into a non-target mask $n$ by taking the maximum value pixel-wise.
-We also calculate a complement mask $\Tilde{m_a} = \mathbf{1} - m_a$ representing the less important regions for the selected action $a$.
-Then the masks $m_a$ and $\Tilde{m_a}$ are overlaid onto the original state $s$ to generate two masked states $s_m$ and $s_{\Tilde{m}}$ using the following overlay function: